 I don’t want to finish this section without giving a warning: that if we deform some parts of the model too much, several errors can happen, such as texture distortion (for example if we stretch some part of the model and our texture will be very distorted), morph deformation (if for example we make the eyes too big it is likely that the eyes can’t close properly) or rig deformation (if for example we deform the shoulders the rig of the hands will stop working properly).
 Fortunately for all these problems Character Creator offers solutions.

 When we have finished we will only have to use the GoZ again to return the character to Character Creator, but remember to remove the Diffuse and Normal Map textures if you have not modified them before because the Normal Map textures that Character Creator offers by default will modify the appearance of your character and can confuse you if they are not the textures that you will use in the final version.

 The perfect hairstyle

-Character Creator has just updated its hair system and now offers several hairstyles, beards and even eyebrows that you can use on your characters, but for my project I decided to create a very personal style of hair.
+Character Creator has just updated its hair system and now offers several hairstyles, beards and even eyebrows (suitable for video production) that you can use on your characters, but for my project I decided to create a very personal style of hair.